 What is a salvage title?

-Insurance companies typically will declare a vehicle to be salvaged when the cost of the repairs exceeds the car’s value.
-The vehicle could have been totaled in a wreck, damaged by hail or floods or stolen and recovered months later.
+Insurance companies typically declare a vehicle salvaged when the cost of the repairs exceeds the car’s value.
+The vehicle could have been totaled in an accident, damaged by hail or floods or stolen and recovered months later.

 Depending on your state, a car is usually considered a total loss if the repairs cost between 50% and 90% of the vehicle’s value.

-If an older-model vehicle has been in an accident, it’s likely to be totaled out by the insurance company, rather than repaired, simply because of the cost of the labor involved in making the repairs.
+If an older-model vehicle is involved in an accident, the insurance company is likely to total it rather than repair it simply because the labor involved in the repairs is expensive.

 “Companies do it for economic reasons,” Suarez says.